 - If you don’t have one already, I highly recommend adding a quality cocktail shaker to your bar.
 I like this one: Mason Jar and Stainless Steel Cocktail Shaker Set.
 And if you already have a ton of mason jars and just need a cocktail shaker lid, you can pick one up here: Mason Jar Cocktail Shaker Lid.

 - To get the true look of this martini you need to serve it in a martini glass.
 Be sure your bar is stocked with some before whipping up this drink!

 - Purple People Eater Cocktail

 - Red, White, and Blue Vodka Lemonade Slush

 Cherry Blossom Cocktail

-- In two wide bowls, add a small amount of grenadine syrup in one and the red sanding sugar in the other.
+In two wide bowls, add a small amount of grenadine in one and the red sanding sugar in the other.
 Dip the mouths of the glasses in the grenadine, then roll them in the sanding sugar.
 Set coated glasses nearby.

-- Serve cocktails immediately, garnished with cherries.
+Serve cherry blossom cocktails immediately, garnished with cherries.